Wunderlabel Logo

 The hairstyles of the eighties are characterized by a lot of hairspray.
 Backcombed curls dominate the street scene, especially for women inspired by shows like Dynasty.
 At the end of the eighties, the ponytail becomes popular, preferably combined with a headband or hairband.

 The eighties are also the decade in which hair bleaching gains immense importance.
-Not only women but also men lightened their vokuhila or fashionable perm.
+Not only women but also men lightened their mullet or fashionable perm.

 Make-up - bright, colorful, striking